dpisani/cyclist/packages/runner/README.md

 - `script` The script to run.
 This must correspond to the name of a script in the package being worked upon
 - `outputMode` _(optional)_ How stdio output from this task should be handled.
 Can be one of the following:
-  - `stream` Stream task output directly to the console. _Default_
+  - `stream` Stream task output directly to the console.
-  - `batch` Wait for a task to complete before displaying all its output to the console. _Default when the stage has `parallel: true`_
+  - `batch` Wait for a task to complete before sending all its output to the console.
   - `ignore` Don't display any console output.

 # Usage